ECAP5/ECAP5-DWBUART/docs/src/spec/3_requirements.rst

    The UART_RXDR register shall be reset after being read and the RXNE field of UART_SR shall be deasserted.

-.. requirement:: F_ENABLE_02
+.. requirement:: F_READ_02

-   Any read to the registers shall return 0 while the EN field of UART_CR is deasserted.
+   The following fields of UART_SR shall be reset after being read : PE, FE and RXOE.

 .. requirement:: F_RESET_03

-   Any change to UART_SR shall reset the peripheral.
+   Any change to UART_SR shall cancel both ongoing tranmissions and receptions.

 .. todo:: Add wishbone requirements